wp-cool-tools/definitely-allow-mobile-zooming/README.txt

 4. Activate the plugin in the Plugin dashboard

 == Changelog ==

+= 1.4.1 =
+* Tested successfully with WordPress 5.6.1
+* new branding

 = 1.4 =
 * Tested successfully with WordPress 5.5.1